Automated Commercial Environment/International Trade Data System (ACE/ITDS)

 In collaboration with the U.S. Customs and Border Protection (CBP) and 46 partner government agencies, the Food and Drug Administration has been working to modernize business processes through the implementation of the Automated Commercial Environment/International Trade Data System (ACE/ITDS).

 ACE/ITDS is a single access point whereby industry can electronically submit all data required by various government agencies involved in international trade.
-ACE will replace the Automated Commercial System and be fully functional by December 2016.
+ACE replaced the Automated Commercial System in 2016.

 This website provides trade, at no cost, the ability to look up; verify; update; and if necessary, request new DUNS Numbers for use on FDA ACE/ITDS transactions, via a simple web interface.